 As they seek to access fast, agile expertise while remaining flexible with capacity and cost, top companies are leveraging high-end independent talent within interim roles—as shown by a 116% year-over-year increase in requests for interim leaders, according to the 2023 High-End Independent Talent Report from Business Talent Group (BTG).

 So as an independent talent, how do you position yourself for success in the highly competitive interim space while the demand is so high?
-To discuss that critical question, BTG’s Elaine Leff and Heidrick & Struggles Tim Dietlin recently joined a webinar on “How to Land an Interim Role: Becoming On-Demand Talent” from BlueSteps—a career services division of the Association of Executive Search and Leadership Consultants (AESC).
+To discuss that critical question, BTG’s Elaine Leff and Heidrick & Struggles Tim Dietlin joined a webinar on “How to Land an Interim Role: Becoming On-Demand Talent” from BlueSteps—a career services division of the Association of Executive Search and Leadership Consultants (AESC).

 Here are 5 takeaway tips from the webinar to help you succeed as an independent, interim leader.

 1. Know why you are pursuing an interim role

 Becoming an interim leader should be a part of your professional plan, rather than an impulse pivot.
 Take a moment to sit down and determine why you’re interested in leaving the permanent workforce and whether interim roles are the particular path that you’re interested in.

 In our annual Talent Lens, BTG surveys our community of independent talent (including interim leaders) to figure out their “why.”
 This year, we found that the key drivers are control, flexibility, and variety.
 As independent talent, interims are able to pick the companies they work for, are excited by a variety of work, and enjoy driving impact at a number of organizations over the course of their career.
 It’s important to note that talent are quite satisfied with independent work—with 83% reporting as such and 88% being likely to recommend the independent path to others.